gamesbook/protograf/docs/source/script_anatomy.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~

 Here is an example of a customised ``Create`` command, for an A3-sized page
-in landscape mode, with top and left margins being 2 inches each:
+in landscape mode, with units of inches (``in``) and top and left margins
+being set to 2 inches each:

 .. code:: python